Manikantatg/Collegebus/FIREBASE_DEPLOYMENT.md

       allow read, write: if true;
     }

-    // Deny access to all other collections match /{document=**} {
+    // Allow read access to other collections for public
+    // but restrict write access
+    match /{document=**} {
+      allow read: if true;
-      allow read, write: if false;
+      allow write: if false;
     }
   }
 }